 All families are required to do 10 service hours during the school year.
-Various opportunities area available during the school year.
+Various opportunities are available during the school year.
 Contact the school office to schedule service hours.
-Examples include chaperoning field trips, school events, and school fundraisers. \$150 for school fees which have to be paid by October 15 (\$125 for book fees and \$25 for technology).
+Examples include chaperoning field trips, school events, and school fundraisers. \$200 for school fees which have to be paid by October 15th.
 A \$300 fundraising fee is also included throughout the year with multiple fundraising opportunities being available for families.